Understanding Ovarian Cancer: Symptoms, Risk Factors, and Early Detection

 • High-grade serous carcinoma (HGSOC): About 90% of serous carcinomas are high-grade, with poorly differentiated or undifferentiated cancer cells.

 • Low-grade serous carcinoma (LGSOC): About 10% of serous carcinomas are low-grade, with well-differentiated cells that resemble normal cells.
-These grow slowly, spread less easily, are less sensitive to chemotherapy, and often affect younger women.
+These grow slowly, spread less easily, are less sensitive to chemotherapy, and often affect younger women

 • Borderline ovarian tumor (BOT): Also called low malignant potential tumors, BOTs (also called borderline ovarian cancer) are noninvasive with low-grade cytology, commonly found in young women (aged between 20-40) with good outcomes.
 However, some can progress to low-grade serous carcinomas.
 Approximately 60% of low-grade serous carcinomas have co-existing borderline tumors, and 10% of women with advanced borderline tumors may develop low-grade serous carcinoma.